 I’ve been teaching English in Japan for three years with the JET Programme, and I love every minute of it!
-Teaching abroad comes with challenges, so I will use this blog to share some TEFL activities that have worked well with my students and I will give you tips to work better with your Japanese co-teacher.
+Teaching abroad comes with challenges, so I will use this blog to review my experience with the JET Programme as well as share some TEFL activities that have worked well with my students and give you tips to work better with your Japanese co-teacher.
 Enjoy!

 Using the Communicative Approach in Japan